-Upon recommendation of the department and concurrence by the vice provost for research and dean of the Graduate School, 9-15 credit hours of the program’s requirement for course work (exclusive of thesis) may be accepted for transfer depending on the total number of credits needed for the degree.
+Upon recommendation of the department and concurrence by the dean of the Graduate School, 9-15 credit hours of the program’s requirement for course work (exclusive of thesis) may be accepted for transfer depending on the total number of credits needed for the degree.
 The following limits apply:

 - 9 credits into a degree program requiring 36 or fewer course credits

 - 12 credits into a degree program requiring 37-48 course credits